vishnuganta22/gradle-android-s3/README.md

-# Java S3 Uploader
+# Java S3 API

-Upload Files to S3.
+Upload and Download Files to S3.

 ## Step 1